mesosphere/dcos-commons/frameworks/elastic/docs/configure.md

 - Service name: This needs to be unique for each instance of the service that is running.
 It is also used as your cluster name.
 - Service user: This must be a non-root user that already exists on each agent.
 The default user is `nobody`.
 - X-Pack is not installed by default, but you can enable it.
 X-Pack comes with a 30-day trial license.
 - Health check credentials: If you have X-Pack enabled, the health check will use these credentials for authorization.
-We recommend you create a specific Elastic user/password for this with minimal capabilities rather than using the default superuser `elastic`.
+We recommend you create a specific Elastic user/password for this with minimal originalCapabilities rather than using the default superuser `elastic`.
 - Plugins: You can specify other plugins via a comma-separated list of plugin names (e.g., “analysis-icu”) or plugin URIs.
 - CPU/RAM/Disk/Heap: These will be specific to your DC/OS cluster and your Elasticsearch use cases.
 Please refer to Elastic’s guidelines for configuration.
 - Node counts: At least 1 data node is required for the cluster to operate at all.
 You do not need to use a coordinator node.
 Learn about Elasticsearch node types [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html).
 There is no maximum for node counts.